Nord-rish/RealismIsRandom/README.md

 # RealismIsRandom
 This is my second tool for Maya.
-It should work in Maya 2015, 2016(not tested) and 2017.
+It works in Maya 2015, 2016(not tested) and 2017.
 It applys random transformations to the selected objects.

 # How to install: